quicwg/base-drafts/draft-ietf-quic-transport.md

 To limit ACK Blocks to those that have not yet been received by the sender, the receiver SHOULD track which ACK frames have been acknowledged by its peer.
-Once an ACK frame has been acknowledged, the packets it acknowledges SHOULD NOT be acknowledged again.
+Once an ACK frame has been acknowledged, an endpoint SHOULD omit all ACK Blocks that have not changed since the ACK frame was sent from future ACK frames.

 Because ACK frames are not sent in response to ACK-only packets, a receiver that is only sending ACK frames will only receive acknowledgements for its packets if